saverecs/SaverECS/README.md

 Developed by Amit Gurung, Jay Thakkar, Sunandan Adhikary, & Antonio Bruto da Costa
 ````

-This specific *fork* is a refactor by Max von Hippel, built for
+This specific *fork* is a refactor by Max von Hippel, built for:
 * portability,
 * reproducibility, and
 * clarity of documentation.

+Please note that while the original authors included a documenting website in their repo, my fork does not copy the website.
+So you should refer to the original repository for further documentation.

 # *Sa*fety *Ver*ification of *E*mbedded *C*ontrol *S*oftware Tool-chain